G-S-Baz/3D-MRI-viewer/README.md

 before activation, user should make sure all dependencuies are installed using the pip install command.
 To activate to viewer, the user should run "python .\STR_viewer_main.py" in the cmd.
 Upon activation, a dialog box asking the user the chose 3 NIFTI file (its a medical imaging file format):
+Example files are given at the ExampleData folder.
 * A probability atals of the left striatum (In the ExampleData: rwSTR_L_prob_mni_non_linear_young.nii).
 * A probability atals of the right striatum(In the ExampleData: rwSTR_R_prob_mni_non_linear_young.nii).
-* An fMRI activation map (3D) with time coded at the forth dimention(In the ExampleData: swTmaps.nii).
+* An fMRI activation map (3D) with time coded at the forth dimention(In the ExampleData: swTmaps_1-10.nii).
-Example files are given at the ExampleData folder.

 At the toolbar, you can find:
 * files - Chosing new files to present.
 They are uploaded when pressing OK at the dialog box